quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

   appropriate SCHC ethertype in the link layer header.

 * On Endpoint 2, incoming packets whose SCHC ethertype is set to the SCHC value are routed to the SCHC Instance for CoAP over UDP over IPv6.
 The SCHC Instance decompresses the SCHC packets and delivers them to the IPv6 layer.

+Note that in this example, regular HTTP over QUIC traffic is also present on the same Endpoint.
+The Dispatch Engine is able to discriminate those packets from packets that are compressed by SCHC, as the HTTP over QUIC packets do not not match the admission rules defined in the SCHC profile, here `UDP Destination Port == 5678`.

 #### Case 2: The Dispatch engine lives outside of the network stack.

 In this case, the Dispatch Engine is a separate component that interacts with multiple SCHC Instances.
 It is responsible for routing packets to the appropriate SCHC Instance based on the packet type and defined admission rules.

  - On Linux, this can be implemented using netfilter hooks or similar mechanisms to intercept packets and route them to and from the appropriate SCHC Instance.

  - On macOS, the Dispatch Engine can be implemented as a kernel extension or user-space application that make use of PF, the native packet filter.

  The exact implementation details of the Dispatch Engine will depend on the Operating System, which therefore is not specified in this document.
 However, a description of packets criteria and admission rules is provided in the SCHC profile, which is used by the Dispatch Engine to determine how to route packets.

 ~~~~~~~
                          Endpoint